renxinhe/amc-showtime-alert/SERVICE_MANAGEMENT.md

 ### 2. Install Dependencies on Raspberry Pi

-SSH into your Raspberry Pi and install the package:
+SSH into your Raspberry Pi and install the package in a virtual environment:

 ```bash
 ssh pi@raspberrypi.local